Your viva and submitting your final thesis

 Please note that you do not need to include your appendices in the Turnitin version which has a maximum file size of 20MB (although in every other way the Turnitin version must be identical to the bound version).

-Your copies must be bound securely (soft bound or spiral bound for example).
+- thesis copies must be bound securely (soft bound or spiral bound for example - NOT hard bound).

 - The font should be sans serif (for example Helvetica or Ariel) and size 12.